grafana/carbon-relay-ng/README.md

 Like carbon-relay from the graphite project, except it:

- * performs better: should be able to do about 100k ~ 1M million metrics per second depending on configuration
+ * performs better: should be able to do about 100k ~ 1M million metrics per second depending on configuration and CPU speed.
- * you can adjust the routing table at runtime, in real time using the web or telnet interface (interfaces need more work)
+ * you can adjust the routing table at runtime, in real time using the web or telnet interface (though they may have some rough edges)
- * has aggregator functionality built-in
+ * has aggregator functionality built-in for cross-series, cross-time and cross-time-and-series aggregations.
+ * supports plaintext and pickle graphite routes (output) and metrics2.0/grafana.net, as well as kafka.
- * supports a per-route spooling policy.
+ * graphite routes supports a per-route spooling policy.
    (i.e. in case of an endpoint outage, we can temporarily queue the data up to disk and resume later)
- * you can choose between plaintext or pickle output, per route.
  * performs validation on all incoming metrics (see below)
+ * supported inputs: plaintext, pickle and AMQP

 This makes it easy to fanout to other tools that feed in on the metrics.